 Depart from Copenhagen and head north, for almost a whole hour, the coastline of Sweden follows us.
 We drive through the magnificent Danish countryside and pass the coastline to Elsinore and Kronborg Castle.
 It is quite easy to understand why William Shakespeare chose Elsinore Castle as the setting for his famous play 'Hamlet.'
 Enjoy the beautiful surroundings and feel the atmosphere taken through the Chapel and the Knights' Hall (the longest room in Northern Europe) and the dark casemates.
-Lunch en route (not included in the tour price).
-After the break, continue to Fredensborg.
+Lunch en route (not included).
+After the break, continue to Fredensborg (photo stop).
 The Queen's summer residence of Fredensborg Palace is attractively located in the middle of a lovely park, bordering the idyllic Esrom Lake.
 The next of many highlights is Frederiksborg Castle, built by King Christian IV.
 This pearl of history, built in magnificent Renaissance style, is now a national historical museum.
 It contains paintings, tapestries, porcelain, silver and furniture of great historical value.
 This tour is the classic amongst all the excursions while visiting Denmark.
-Visit to Kronburg Castle and Frederiksborg Castle included in the cost.
+Entrance fees to Kronburg Castle and Frederiksborg Castle included.

 Enjoy a private Panoramic Tour of Copenhagen where you will pass by the most important monuments & sights of the city such as Christiansborg Palace, home to the Danish Parliament, The Old Stock Exchange building, and Kongens Nytorv, where you can see the Royal Theatre - world famous for its Royal Ballet.
 The tour continues past the colourful harbour district of Nyhavn to Amalienborg palace - Residence of the Royal Family.
 Here you have the opportunity of seeing the changing of the Guard at 12.00 hrs.
 This is followed by a visit to the Gefion Fountain and the Little Mermaid, inspired by H.C Andersens fairytale.
 During the tour you will be able to appreciate the magnificent buildings of The New Carlsberg Glyptotek, City Hall, Frederiks Church, The Tivoli Gardens and the Rosenborg Palace where the Crown Jewels are protected by the Royal Guard.
 Entrance fees are not included.